-So, it makes sense that, in adrenal fatigue, the inability to produce adequate cortisol levels can lead to reduced thyroid function and ultimately hypothyroidism.
+So, it makes sense that with adrenal fatigue, the inability to produce adequate cortisol levels can lead to reduced thyroid function and ultimately hypothyroidism.

 What Is Hypothyroidism?

 Hypothyroidism or underactive thyroid is a chronic deficiency of essential thyroid hormones.
-The thyroid simply does not produce enough hormones.
+The thyroid simply does not produce enough hormone.

 It is a common thyroid problem and can easily be managed.
 But it can be fatal if left untreated.